QuentinRK/Salsa-Secure/README.md

 Salsa Secure is a GUI application that is used to encrypt directories with sensitive or private information.
 Salsa Secure implements the salsa20 cipher which is used for the encryption along with multiple hashing alogrithims.
-To get started follow the simple steps below.

 ## Table Contents